jhliu17/prob-unet/README.md

 # (Project Title)
-### Applying neural networks for medical OCT image classification
+### Applying deep neural networks for medical OCT image understanding

 This is what we are going to do.
 Placeholder text...